kkbest/MultilevelProcessEnvironment/README.md

 - password: The corresponding password.
 Default is admin (BaseX default).

 ###src/main/resources/environment.properties
+The environment.properties file stores the name of the MBAse and collections therein and sets the interval for update checking.
+The file has the following properties:
+- database: The name of the MBA database the collections of which are observed by the environment and checked for updates.
+- collections: A comma-separated list of names of collections in the MBAse as defined by the database property.
+- repeatFrequency: The length of the interval in seconds between checks for updates and execution of transitions.
+Default is 15 (seconds).

 ###src/main/resources/quartz.properties

 ###src/main/resources/log4j.properties
+Use this to tweak log4j output.
+If you want to store logs in a separate file, this is the point to configure it.

 ##References
 [1] Christoph Schütz, Lois M. L. Delcambre and Michael Schrefl: